jori-nordic/pytest-hw-ncs/README.md

 What do we need to run the framework on other boards?

-- Flash hex
+- get firmware
-- select serial
+- flash firmware
-- remove dep on RTT
+- set-up OOB logging (doesn't have to be over RTT)
-  - make nih_rpc log backend
+- set-up NIH-RPC channel (doesn't have to be over UART)

 - method to discover board (opt)
   - find serial port for RPC+log